 1. GATE Center Site Visits

 2. Families are notified of GATE Center placements

 Technology at Phoebe Hearst

 Phoebe families and staff have committed to implementing a full scale technology program.
 Through ongoing parent support (PTO), three iPads carts were leased during the Spring of 2013.
 The roll out this Fall has produced excitement among students and teachers.
 The technology roll-out has two faces:

-Students in grades 1, 4, and 6 have scheduled Technology Lab time with the our Tech teacher, Mrs. Planchon.
+Students in grades first through fourth have scheduled Technology Lab time with the our Tech teacher, Mrs. Planchon.
 All other grades can schedule time to use the lab with their classroom teacher.
-Apps have been chosen to support teaching and learning of the CCSS, and to promote content creation in alignment with grade level goals.
+Various websites and software programs have been chosen to support teaching and learning of the CCSS, and to promote content creation in alignment with grade level goals.